Obinutuzumab

-Obinutuzumab, sold under the brand name Gazyva among others, is a humanized anti-CD20 monoclonal antibody, originated by GlycArt Biotechnology AG and developed by Roche as a cancer treatment.
+Obinutuzumab, sold under the brand name Gazyva among others, is a humanized anti-CD20 monoclonal antibody used as a treatment for cancer and active lupus nephritis.
+It was originated by GlycArt Biotechnology AG and developed by Roche.

-It can be used as a first-line treatment for chronic lymphocytic leukemia in combination with chemotherapy or with venetoclax, as a first-line treatment for follicular lymphoma in combination with chemotherapy, and as treatment for relapsed or refractory follicular lymphoma in combination with bendamustine chemotherapy.

 Medical uses

-Obinutuzumab is used in combination with chlorambucil as a first-line treatment for chronic lymphocytic leukemia.
-Its progression-free survival is significantly better than rituximab in the same combination (26.7 months vs. 15.2 months, p < 0.001) but its overall survival is not significantly better (death rate 8% vs. 12%, p = .08).
+As of 2015, obinutuzumab was being used in combination with chlorambucil as a first-line treatment for chronic lymphocytic leukemia.
+One more recent study has shown deeper and longer-lasting remissions through fixed-duration treatment regimens in combination with venetoclax.

 It is also used in combination with bendamustine followed by obinutuzumab monotherapy for the treatment of people with follicular lymphoma as a second line treatment to a regimen containing rituximab.

-It was not tested in pregnant women.
+Obinutuzumab was not tested in pregnant women.

 Side effects

 Obinutuzumab has two black box warnings: hepatitis B reactivation and progressive multifocal leukoencephalopathy.

-In the pivotal clinical trial of obinutuzumab in combination with chlorambucil, clinical trial subjects experienced infusion reactions (69%; 21% grade 3/4), neutropenia (40%; 34% grade 3/4), thrombocytopenia (15%; 11% grade 3/4), anemia (12%), and pyrexia and cough (10% each).
+In the clinical trial of obinutuzumab in combination with chlorambucil, participants experienced infusion reactions (69%; 21% grade 3/4), neutropenia (40%; 34% grade 3/4), thrombocytopenia (15%; 11% grade 3/4), anemia (12%), and pyrexia and cough (10% each).
 More than 20% of subjects had abnormal lab tests including low calcium and sodium, high potassium, increases in serum creatinine and liver function tests, and low albumin levels.

-There is a risk of thrombocytopenia and hemorrhage with obinutuzumab; consideration should be given to withholding medications that may increase the risk of bleeding.
+Obinutuzumab in difficult nephropathies

+Obinutuzumab is recently reported to be safe and effective in some autoimmune diseases affecting the kidneys.
+It is a promising treatment of renal diseases with proteinuria, in particular patients with resistance or partial response to rituximab.
+A single low-dose infusion of obinutuzumab, found to be effective and safe in inducing prolonged remission in children with steroid-dependent or frequently relapsing nephrotic syndrome.
+This effect is particularly shown in children who have rituximab resistance or relapse after rituximab.
+The tolerance profile of obinutuzumab is comparable to rituximab.
+Similar promising results is shown in adults with membranoproliferative glomerulonephritis treated with obinutuzumab after resistance to rituximab, tacrolimus and cyclophosphamide.
+Furthermore, obinutuzumab showed sustained clinical benefit through 2 years in patients with class III and IV Proliferative Lupus Nephritis compared to rituximab.